andreas-zimmerer/research-paper-graph/doc/vision/vision.md

 # Vision
 The Research Paper Analyser examines to what extent research work is related to each other, i.e. whether and how often it refers to each other.
-For example, if paper C is based on papers A and B and paper B is based on paper A, then papers A, B and C are connected.
+For example, if paper C is based on paper B and paper B is based on paper A, then papers A, B and C are connected.
 ![../img/img_01.png](../img/img_01.png)

 ## Motivation

-When we read a paper for our research and are interested in further work on our topic, we are sometimes not sure which reference of the paper or which reference of reference of the paper is appropriate.
+When we read a paper for our research and are interested in further work on our topic, going through all cited papers to find out which one is important can be a tedious exercise.
+In our project, we want to facilitate the process by providing a citation graph which will easily give the opportunity to see which papers are similar and hence close to our paper and which are generally most important to the topic by identifying the most central papers in the topic cluster in the graph.
-What we need here is a tool that gives us all the relevant papers for a particular paper.
-We want to filter and sort these papers according to their relevance for our research.

 Sometimes we don't come across a special paper, but a whole field of research that interests us.
 On the one hand, we will ask ourselves which papers are relevant for the respective research area.